-Camp begins at 9am with staggered drop-off times beginning at 8:45am.
-We offer Early Bird drop-off beginning at 8am ($20 per day/$80 per week).
-Staggered pick-up begins at 3:45pm.
-We offer Extended Day pick-up until 5pm ($20 per day/$80 per week) or 6pm ($40 per day/$160 per week).
-Late pick-ups may be subject to a fee; please read our SAFETY GUIDELINES & POLICIES info page before registering for camp!
+Camp begins at 9 am with staggered drop-off times beginning at 8:45 am.
+We offer Early Bird drop-off beginning at 8 am ($20 per day/$80 per week).
+Staggered pick-up begins at 3:45 pm.
+We offer Extended Day pick-up until 5 pm ($20 per day/$80 per week).Please be sure to read through our SAFETY POLICIES & GENERAL INFORMATION before you register.

-During our Ceramics & Pottery Wheel camp week students explore the various ways in which artists use clay including both handbuilt and on the pottery wheel to manipulate the clay to make functional and sculptural items.
-We will learn all basic techniques involved with throwing on the wheels.
-Beginning with wedging and centering the clay.
+During our Ceramics & Pottery Wheel camp week students explore the various ways in which artists use clay including both hand-built and on the pottery wheel to make functional and sculptural forms.
+We will learn all basic techniques involved with throwing on the wheels, beginning with wedging and centering the clay.
 After getting a feel for how the wheel works students will then begin molding the clay into symmetrical, functional forms.

 Throughout the week we will also gather inspiration from other ceramicists, adding to their pottery, different textures created with a variety of tools, manipulating the functional forms into different shapes and how to layer glazing techniques to create their our signature style of pottery.
 Each student will go home with a comprehensive and impressive body of work they will be proud of!

-**Since all pottery needs a time to air dry and fire some pieces will not be ready to go home until the following week, we will email parents when the projects are ready to be picked up.
+**Since all pottery needs time to air dry and fire some pieces will not be ready to go home until the following week, we will email parents when the projects are ready to be picked up.

 CBK is growing up!
 We're always working on new ways to grow, along with our students.
-We are excited our CBK+ program for our preteen students – an intensive Ceramics and Pottery Wheel camp for preteens who have already or are beginning to age out of the introductory skill-building and content of regular CBK classes.
+We are excited to continue our CBK+ program for our preteen students – an intensive Ceramics and Pottery Wheel camp for preteens who have already or are beginning to age out of the introductory skill-building and content of regular CBK classes.

 Our Preteen students will continue to work with a variety of clay mediums and tools focusing on the use of the pottery wheel and hand building.
-Studnets will gain an advanced knowledge and independence while they work.
+Students will gain an advanced knowledge and independence while they work.
 We'll learn about different finishing techniques as we move further into the class from trimming, creating texture, and trying glazing techniques while continuing to develop our artistic style!
 We hope that bringing older kids together will foster a focused learning environment where they can continue to grow as an artist and refine their ceramic skills.

 Clothing and textiles are a part of our everyday lives, but there’s a long process that goes into their design and construction.
 That’s what makes designing so much fun!
 During our Sewing & Textiles class, we’ll explore the many different kinds of textiles that make up the industry.
 From clothing to surface design, embroidery, knitting, appliqué, and more!
 We’ll learn the basics of hand sewing, stitchery, and machine sewing - each student will have their own sewing station to practice these essential skills, such as hemming and making seams.
 Students will design their own textiles from raw material, creating a unique design through safe dyeing processes, painting, printing (block or screen), and tying techniques; this is what they will use to construct their final pieces.
 Gathering inspiration from fashion designers, and textile/fiber artists, students will create an array of both functional and aesthetic works of art.
 There will be no limit to creativity this week, a camp that's sure to be Sew much fun!